 The effects of heat during exercise

-When cycling in the heat, the human body is simply unable to exercise as hard as in temperate conditions.
-There are two main factors contributing to that decrease in performance: heat production and heat loss (for more on heat loss, check out this blog on Why do humans sweat so much?).
+Two main factors contribute to the decrease in performance in stressful environmental conditions: heat production and heat loss (for more on heat loss, check out this blog on Why do humans sweat so much?).

 Analyse your circumstances